kzhu2099/ExoRM/README.md

 NOTE: As of May 27, 2025, the optimal SMOOTHING parameter is ~284, and it will only increase.
 A rough estimate you may use is:
 (Length of dataset / 1500) * 280
+Feel free to change this number if you find it is not smooth / too smooth.

 ## Features